 I also made a pint of the first recipe listed, "Island Seasonings" and it is delicious, too.
 It's basically a flavored vinegar, but we have loved it over cabbage, brussel sprouts, and salad greens, so far, and still experimenting.

 I'll check out the suggested web site before we replant our garden, next spring and will follow that sage advice, "better safe than sorry" if I can't find a specific answer to the canning question.
 Thanks again to both of you.
 Here's the recipe link:

 It is easiest to use a recipe from a reliable source on cannng.
 Carrots have to be pressure canned unless they are pickled with the right amount of vinegar or citrus juice.
 Fresh limes might not have the proper level of acid.
 It's safest to use bottled lime juice, acidity level 5%.
 Also, I'm not sure that pureed carrots are safe to can.
 Some foods, when pureed, are dense enough it is feared they might not get to the right temperature.
-It depends on how much you thin that puree down.

 I have canned hot sauce, delicious, wonderful hot sauce, in the water bath canner.
 It's pureed, but thinned down (not strained - that just cuts your yield down).
 I love lime, so I used bottled juice.
 I thought it would be subtandard, but it's actually pretty good.